justinpombrio/prettiest/notes/notes.md

 [TODO: mixing up runtime and set size above.
 Clear this up]

+Runtime for _our_ printer is O(n^k)!
+Trouble is, there's no guarantee you'll ever see a newline :-).

 ### Wadler Runtime

 The worst case runtime of Wadler's printer is `O(nw)`, `O(n^2)`, or `O(2^n)`, depending on how